cmc-aau/biocloud-docs/docs/software/containers.md

 ```

 ### Binding (mounting) folders from the host to the container
 You almost always need to bind/mount a folder from the host machine to the container, so that it's available inside the container for input/output to the particular tool you need to use.
-With Singularity/Apptainer the `/tmp` folder, the current folder, and your home folder are always mounted by default.
+With Singularity/Apptainer the `/tmp` folder, the current folder, and your home folder are **always** mounted by default.
+Sometimes personal configuration files within your home folder may interfere with whatever is installed and configured within the container (for example conda), so it can sometimes be necessary to avoid mounting your home folder by using `--no-home`.
 To mount additional folders use `-B`, for example:
 ```
 # Bind with the same path inside the container as on the host
 apptainer run -B /databases ubuntu_22.04.sif yourcommand --someoption somefile